 A full load is considered between 12-18 credits per semester.
-Students with less than 60 credits are limited to a maximum of 18 units per semester.
-Students above 60 with a GPA of at least 3.25 may enroll for more than 18 credits with the permission of their faculty advisor and the Registrar.
+Students with fewer than 60 credits are limited to a maximum of 18 units per semester.
+Students who have 60 or more credits and have a GPA of at least 3.25 may enroll for more than 18 credits with the permission of their faculty advisor and the Registrar.
 An additional tuition fee is charged when taking more than 19 credits.
-Tuition is flat for 12 to 19 credits.
+Tuition is a flat rate for 12 to 19 credits.